 Peeters does not minimize the virus.
 She acknowledges that it is nastier than most that we have experienced in recent years/decades: “It’s a new virus, much more infectious and many people are getting sick.
 It can be a very nasty illness and we have to provide much more care”.

 However, even here the problem is not primarily one of virology, but of government policy that has underfunded healthcare thus reducing its capacity to meet this challenge—with predictable negative results which then feed back into the perception that the virus is some mighty, unstoppable ogre.
 The situation she described in The Netherlands, perfectly mirrors that of Quebec, with the common thread being the globalization of neoliberal programs: “The problem is bedside care.
 Massive cuts have been made there.
 And in nursing care.
 There’s debate about salaries, overtime and breaks”.
+One of her most memorable statements is that if lockdowns were implemented to spare hospitals, then that is the worst possible reason for a lockdown.
 The emergence of a parallel, private healthcare system in Quebec has not helped matters either: it has drawn away many overworked and underpaid nurses and doctors—thus again magnifying the perceived effects of the virus.

 The Business Model of Governments: Who Wins?